saf-dmitry/mdviewer/README.md

 Some text editors don't modify the contents of a file, but replace the original file with a new one having same name but different inode.
 Replacing a file will delete the old one, so MDviewer will stop watching the file.
 Many editors can be configured to modify existing file when saving instead of replacing it.
 Below some configuration tips for popular programming editors.

-- Vim: Add following line to your `.vimrc` configuration file:
+- __Vim:__ Add following line to your `.vimrc` configuration file:

         set backupcopy=yes

-- GNU Emacs: Add following line to your `.emacs` configuration file:
+- __GNU Emacs:__ Add following line to your `.emacs` configuration file:

         (setq backup-by-copying t)

-## Scroll to Edit Issue
+## Scroll to Edit Misbehaving

-If you are using external JavaScripts, which run asynchronously, you may experience unexpected scrolling behavior.
+If you are using external JavaScripts, which run asynchronously, i.e., after preview loading was finished, you may experience unexpected scrolling behavior.
 DOM changes can be especially problematic.

 In this case you may need to increase the scroll delay value using the `scroll_delay` filed in your configuration file (default is 1500 ms).